Out-of-Distribution Detection in Molecular Complexes via Diffusion Models for Irregular Graphs: Results

+Due to the novelty of the 3D graph OOD detection task, there is currently a lack of competing models or established benchmarks to serve as baselines for our framework.
+Therefore, we constructed our own suite of post-hoc baselines by adapting two distinct paradigms from other machine learning domains.
+First, we implemented a family of classical anomaly detectors operating on the fixed latent representations of the pretrained GEMS encoder to test if OOD signals are captured in static feature spaces.
+Second, we implemented Rate-In, a state-of-the-art dynamic uncertainty baseline, which probes the stability of GEMS under dropout.

-\paragraph{Embedding Space Baseline} To rigorously benchmark our trajectory-aware OOD detection method, we compared it against a family of classical anomaly detectors operating on the fixed latent representations of the pretrained GEMS encoder.
-We treated the GEMS encoder as a static feature extractor and assumed that ID complexes occupy a relatively compact region of the GEMS representation space, and that OOD complexes are either geometrically distant from this region or sparsely supported.
+\paragraph{Embedding Space Baseline} We treated the GEMS encoder as a static feature extractor and assumed that ID complexes occupy a relatively compact region of the GEMS representation space, and that OOD complexes are either geometrically distant from this region or sparsely supported.
 For every molecular complex, we computed a summary embedding by averaging the output vectors from multiple stochastic forward passes of GEMS.
 We then trained five unsupervised anomaly detectors on these standardized ID embeddings, covering distance–based, density–ratio, isolation–based and margin–based approaches:

 \begin{itemize}[itemsep=0.5pt] \item Mahalanobis Distance: Measures the distance of a sample from the ID class mean, accounting for covariance. \item k-Nearest Neighbors (k-NN): Scores anomaly based on the average distance to the nearest ID training examples. \item Local Outlier Factor (LOF): Detects samples with lower local density compared to their neighbors. \item Isolation Forest: Assigns higher anomaly scores to points that are easily isolated (few splits) in random decision trees. \item One-Class SVM: Learns a decision boundary (margin) that encloses the ID data. \end{itemize}